-- a) The implementing Zoning By-law shall establish a minimum lot size that permits the erection of buildings and structures for permitted uses as of right. - b) Proposals to permit the construction of buildings and structures on lots that do not meet the minimum requirements of the implementing Zoning By-law as per subsection a) shall only be considered where: - i) The environmental and visual impacts of the proposal can be mitigated and the proposed construction and resultant site alteration would maintain the character of the development in the immediate area and in this regard, an Environmental Impact Study may be required to support the proposed development; - ii) The lot is of a sufficient size and condition to accommodate a septic system that meets current Building Code regulations (the use of holding tanks for sewage disposal purposes shall not be permitted); and, - iii) The size of buildings and structures permitted on the undersized lot shall be limited in proportion to the deficiency of lot area and frontage. - c) The Township encourages the amalgamation of existing undersized lots with other existing lots in order to provide sufficient land area to accommodate development that is consistent with the policies of this Plan. - d) The Township may use Interim Control By-laws and may consider deeming lots within plans of subdivision to no longer be separate lots or placing Holding Zones on lots in order to limit the development potential of existing undersized lots.
+a) The implementing Zoning By-law or Community Planning Permit By-law shall establish a minimum lot size that permits the erection of buildings and structures for permitted uses as of right.

+- Proposals to permit the construction of buildings and structures on lots that do not meet the minimum requirements of the implementing Zoning By-law or Community Planning Permit By-law as per sub-section a) shall only be considered where: - The environmental and visual impacts of the proposal can be mitigated and the proposed construction and resultant site alteration would maintain the character of the development in the immediate area and in this regard, an Environmental Impact Study may be required to support the proposed development; - The lot is of a sufficient size and condition to accommodate a septic system that meets current Building Code regulations (the use of holding tanks for sewage disposal purposes shall not be permitted); and, - iii) The size of buildings and structures permitted on the undersized lot shall be limited in proportion to the deficiency of lot area and frontage. - c) The Township encourages the amalgamation of existing undersized lots with other existing lots in order to provide sufficient land area to accommodate development that is consistent with the policies of this Plan. - d) The Township may use Interim Control By-laws and may consider deeming lots within plans of subdivision to no longer be separate lots or placing Holding Zones on lots in order to limit the development potential of existing undersized lots.